-Of the common stock units offered by this prospectus, 500,000 units are being offered by means of an underwritten public offering and 1,500,000 units are being offered by means of a directed share subscription program to U.S. holders of ordinary shares and American Depositary Receipts of Novogen and to our U.S. stockholders.
+Of the common stock units offered by this prospectus, 580,000 units are being offered by means of an underwritten public offering and up to 1,500,000 units are being offered by means of a directed share subscription program to U.S. holders of ordinary shares and American Depositary Receipts of Novogen and to our U.S. stockholders who beneficially owned such shares or receipts as of the close of business on October 20, 2003.
 The closing of the directed share subscription program and the underwritten offering are not conditioned upon one another and will occur concurrently.